-The Four Metals project is comprised of a contiguous block of 40 unpatented lode claims (760 acres) (the "Four Metals Property") located approximately three kilometers south of the Sunnyside Property within the Patagonia Mountains of Arizona with a significant exploration history focused on an outcropping breccia pipe (3 adits driven in the 1920's and 70+ historic drill holes), with identified and documented potential for discovery of additional breccia pipes or buried porphyries on the property.
-Barksdale holds the right to acquire, by way of option, a 100% undivided interest in the Four Metals Property in consideration for a combination of cash and share payments totaling US\$450,000 (of which US\$100,000 has been paid and US\$75,000 value of shares has been issued to date).
+The Four Metals project is comprised of a contiguous block of 40 unpatented lode claims (760 acres) (the "Four Metals Property") located approximately three kilometers south of the Sunnyside Property within the Patagonia Mountains of Arizona.
+As well, Four Metals has a significant exploration history focused on an outcropping breccia pipe (3 adits driven in the 1920's and 70+ historic drill holes), with identified and documented potential for discovery of additional breccia pipes or buried porphyries on the property.
+In April 2023, Barksdale made its fifth and final option payment to acquire a 100% undivided interest in the Four Metals Property in consideration for a combination of cash and share payments totaling US\$450,000.
 See "Geological Summary - Exploration and Evaluation Properties - Four Metals Property" below for further details regarding the Four Metals Property.

-The Guajolote property is a 10 acre patented mining claim located between the Sunnyside and Four Metals properties.
+The Guajolote property is a 10-acre patented mining claim located between the Sunnyside and Four Metals properties.
 Barksdale secured an option to acquire a 100% interest in Guajolote in June 2020 and subsequently acquired such 100% interest in June 2021 by fulfilling the option payment requirements.
 See "Geological Summary - Exploration and Evaluation Properties - Guajolote Patented Mining Claim" below for further details regarding the Guajolote property.

-In July 2019, the Company entered into a purchase and sale agreement with Teck American Incorporated, a subsidiary of Teck Resources Limited (TSX, NYSE) (collectively "Teck"), to acquire a 100% undivided interest in 315 unpatented lode claims totaling approximately 6,300 acres (2,550 hectares) and located about five kilometers southeast of the Company's Sunnyside Property, and immediately adjacent to the southeastern border of South32's Hermosa project (the "San Antonio Property").
+In July 2019, the Company entered into a purchase and sale agreement with Teck American Incorporated, a subsidiary of Teck Resources Limited (TSX, NYSE) (collectively "Teck"), to acquire a 100% undivided interest in 315 unpatented lode claims totaling approximately 6,300 acres (2,550 hectares) referred to as the San Antonio Property.
+San Antonio is located about five kilometers southeast of the Company's Sunnyside Property, and immediately adjacent to the southeastern border of South32's Hermosa project (the "San Antonio Property").
 The purchase price consisted of 898,809 common shares of the Company.
-Additionally, Teck retained a one and a half percent (1.5%) net smelter return royalty on future production and a right of first refusal over any future sale or other disposition of the San Antonio Property by the Company.
-To date, systematic surface exploration has been completed on the San Antonio Property, including geologic mapping, geochemical sampling, and extensive geophysical surveys by Teck.
-This effort has outlined a shallow IP anomaly, designated the 'Cosmos' target, that Barksdale interprets as an undrilled, potentially productive porphyry system occurring under shallow cover.
+Additionally, Teck retained a one and a half percent (1.5%) net smelter return royalty on future production and a right of first refusal over any future sale or other disposition of the San Antonio Property, including geologic mapping, geochemical sampling, and extensive geophysical surveys by Teck.
+This effort has outlined a shallow IP chargeability anomaly, designated the 'Cosmos' target, that Barksdale interprets as an undrilled, potentially productive porphyry system occurring under shallow cover.
 See "Geological Summary - Exploration and Evaluation Properties - San Antonio Property" below for further details regarding the San Antonio Property.
+Barksdale completed three RC scout holes in April, 2023, neither of which hit bedrock mineralization and assays returned no significant values.